Mandalorian007/questland-handbook/battle-event-guild-ladder.md

 capacity so you can't just wait around forever or you lose tickets.
 This means you need to think about ticket management very carefully.

-### Ticket management
-The techniques I am about to cover will typically be available for everyone, but you might not be able to wait for all crafts if you don't have a high enough VIP level.
-This is because you can have a larger amount of both boss and campaign tickets stored up with higher VIP levels while I don't have any direct data to support this I have heard that you will need a minimum of VIP 10 to fully pull off all techniques listed here.
-Obviously that varies based on many, many factors.

-- Do not collect any tickets from your quest rewards as they are free ticket storage
-- Do not clear every ticket you have for the campaign because it grants more boss tickets
-- Watch your hp for clearing 2 ticket bosses to make sure you won't die so you know how far you can safely push

-These above strategies are the trick to keeping your tickets from overflowing.
-However, there is one complication.
-In order to score as high as possible you also need to be purchasing boss tickets daily.
-In a low competition bracket you can skip the green boss tickets, but you definitely need the red tickets to score very highly.
-This means you will have extra boss tickets you need to keep under the cap.
-DO NOT purchase the Boss tickets pack unless it is the final day and doing so will push you up a scoring bracket with some big rewards.
-Remember that pack is a once per event so definitely don't purchase it early and don't waste gems if it won't win you anything.

 ## Farming points against a guild boss
 The guild boss is the bread and butter of this event and takes some serious coordination from